 Disability discrimination is, unfortunately, consistently the largest category of complaints reported to the Australian Human Rights Commission (AHRC).

 This may be unsurprising to read, especially when you consider that 42% of people with disabilities within working age (15 – 64 years) have experienced workplace discrimination either from their work colleagues, or the employer themselves.

 At Spinal Cord Injuries Australia (SCIA), our EmployAbility service often hears stories from our community about how needlessly difficult it is to even gain work.

-One SCIA staff member, Susan, who has lived experience of disability recalls her journey looking for work as having a consistently hard time, “I remember when I was in my 20’s and revealing my disability when I got to the interview stage of a job, just to check to see if they had wheelchair access.
+Susan, who has lived experience of disability and recently completed the EmployAbility program recalls her journey looking for work as having a consistently hard time, “I remember when I was in my 20’s and revealing my disability when I got to the interview stage of a job, just to check to see if they had wheelchair access.
 Suddenly they would call me back to ‘reschedule’ and never return my phone calls.
 So I decided that I was going to stop telling people I have a disability altogether and dealing with whatever would happen.

 “When I arrived at one particular job interview, the person interviewing me looked so scared and sat as far away from the me as possible.
 He didn’t know what to say.

 You’ll be unsurprised to know I didn’t get that job, or even a phone call back.”

 This is one of many stories our EmployAbility team hear when they help people with disabilities find employment.
 Our online job skills training program covers the topic of discrimination and your rights as a person with disability in the workplace and how to overcome barriers.

 FREE WEBINAR: Disability Discrimination in the Workplace and Where to Seek Support When you Need It – Watch Here.